chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 layout: post
 categories: article

-# date: 2016-05-05 01:00:00
+# date: 2016-08-16 12:00:00

 title: Jekyll And Sass, Sitting in a Tree
-lede: I’ve been using Jekyll for over three years, and built a series of useful include components to help simplify and streamline my templating and authoring processes.
+lede: I’ve been using Jekyll for over three years, and built a series of useful reusable components to streamline my templating and authoring processes.
 tags:
 - jekyll
 - liquid